-At the formation meeting and at every subsequent Annual Meeting, the WI members will elect a minimum of three committee members including a President, Treasurer and Secretary from those who are elected to the committee.
-Collectively, they are known as Officers, and we covered these roles in module 3.
+The President, Treasurer and Secretary are collectively known as Officers, and we covered these in module 1.
 The WI may combine the offices of Treasurer and Secretary or the offices of Treasurer and Vice-President(s) if the Federation Board of Trustees agrees to this.

-The elected committee members may co-opt up to three additional committee members but there must always be a majority of elected committee members.
+The elected committee members may co-opt additional committee members provided that the number of co-opted committee members is less than one-third of the elected committee members at the time of any co-opted committee member being appointed.
 To be eligible to sit on a committee the member must have paid their subscription for the current subscription year.